-Abstract: Promoting and facilitating interoperability between components of automatic test systems where test results and/or maintenance actions need to be shared is addressed in this standard.
-The standard defines the common elements between both test results data and maintenance action data.
-The common schema becomes a class of information that shall be used within the SIMICA family of standards.
+Abstract: Promoting and facilitating interoperability between components of automatic test systems where test results need to be shared is addressed in this standard.
+The standard thus facilitates the capture of test results data in storage devices and databases, facilitating online and offline analysis.
+The test results schema becomes a class of information that can be used within the SIMICA family of standards.
+The exchange format is expressed in both the OWL and XML formats.

-Keywords: automated test system (ATS), extensible markup language (XML), IEEE 1636TM, action action and Analys. maintenance action information, OWL ontology, Software Interface for Maintenance Information Collection and Analysis (SIMICA), test results and session information, XML schema
+ion indicession Keywords: automated test system (ATS), extensible markup language (XML), IEEE 1636.1TM, OWL ontology, Software Interface for Maintenance Information Collection and Analysis (SIMICA), test results and session information, XML schema